 So I have an Ayi.
 Her name is Shao.
 And she is not really a maid.
 She is a grandmother-for-hire.

 Shao’s English and my Mandarin are well, terrible is a strong word, but let’s go with it anyway.
-We communicate by me pointing ar things and her not really knowing what I mean.
-SO i just leave, and when I get home the thing I wanted her to do is magically done anyway.
+We communicate with me pointing at things and her not really knowing what I mean.
+SO I just leave, and when I get home the thing I wanted her to do is magically done anyway.

 She cleans my apartment, does my dishes, makes my bed, pays my bills, buys me food, and cleans my sneakers.
 I didn’t even know sneakers could be cleaned.
-At this point I’m just beagging, but this a beautiful part of living in Shanghai.
+At this point, I’m just begging, but this a beautiful part of living in Shanghai.

 To learn more about the book, check out, Alexander Barret.
-His first hand account of living in Shanghai will show the reader how to, “become a fish,” in one od the worlds most populated cities.
+His first-hand account of living in Shanghai will show the reader how to, “become a fish,” in one of the worlds most populated cities.

-Kristen Richard is a student at Umass Amherst.
+Kristen Richard is a graduate of Umass Amherst.
 When Kristen is not writing she enjoys photography, running, biking, horseback riding, and finding new places to go.